Cross-Shard Transactions in Hyperscale-rs

 Radix Engine: Runs these instructions in order.
 Data flow is implicit (e.g. step 4 uses the bucket from step 3; step 6–7 deposit what step 4–5 returned).

 Instruction analysis (Hyperscale): The manifest is walked and every NodeId read or written is collected into declared_reads and declared_writes (crates/types/src/transaction.rs: analyze_instructions_v1 / analyze_instructions_v2).
-The result is sets (deduplicated); instruction order is not preserved at the consensus layer.
+The result is sets (no duplicate NodeIds—each node appears at most once); instruction order is not preserved at the consensus layer.
 Assume:

 Shard mapping (topology): Each NodeId maps to a shard via shard_for_node(node_id, num_shards) (crates/types/src/topology.rs).
 Suppose Account_A → shard 1, Staking_VAULT → shard 2, LP_COMPONENT → shard 3.
 Then: